OlekMysko/backend-exercise/README.md

 - Create an endpoint to refresh Tor exit nodes
 - Optimize the parsing function to handle larger datasets more efficiently.
 - Add comprehensive exception handling to ensure network failures and other errors are handled gracefully and throw appropriate custom exceptions where necessary.

+## Built this app with just enough duct tape and code to get it running—optimization?
+Maybe in the next version, if coffee and time permit!